 The command is inline and does not require a .ps1 script.
 Here, the .NET Framework capabilities of PowerShell are utilized in order to load a C# executable from the registry and execute it in memory.
-Because the command line has a maximum length of 260 (MAX_PATH), there is only enough room to perform a simple Assembly.Load().EntryPoint.Invoke().
+For this, Assembly.Load().EntryPoint.Invoke() is used.

 Stage 2: The executed C# binary is the stager.
 It will create the r77 service processes using process hollowing.
 The r77 service is a native executable compiled in both 32-bit and 64-bit separately.
 The parent process is spoofed and set to winlogon.exe for additional obscurity.
 In addition, the two processes are hidden by ID and are not visible in the task manager.

 No executables or DLL's are ever stored on the disk.
 The stager is stored in the registry and loads the r77 service executable from its resources.

 The PowerShell and .NET dependencies are present in a fresh installation of Windows 7 and Windows 10.
 Please review the documentation for a complete description of the fileless initialization.